 - The music is produced by Michel Labaki himself; its levels of frequency differ from session to session, and its overall design is catered for the session’s objective(s).

-- Each session is assisted by an observer specialized in clinical psychology; the observer takes notes throughout, which remain accessible to the patient, as well as to the concerned professional team treating the participant.
+- Notes are taken throughout the session, which remain accessible to the patient, as well as to the concerned professional team treating the participant.

 During and by the end of the therapy, the patient will be able to: